-Police searching for wanted man after drug raid
+Man wanted after March drug raid in Graves Co. now in custody

 During a search of the home, detectives allegedly found methamphetamine, cocaine, marijuana and counterfeit currency.

 Authorities say Davis was found hiding under a pile of clothing in a bathroom of the home.
-Davis reportedly hid under the clothing after he saw law enforcement arrive to the home.

-According to the Graves County Sheriff’s Office., Baker was aware of the raid at the home and is reportedly in hiding.
+According to the Graves County Sheriff’s Office, Baker was aware of the raid at the home and was reportedly in hiding.

 Detectives are currently looking for Baker.